huggla/secure_and_minimal/README.md

 Helper-image where the building process takes place (don't touch!).

 # The container start process
 During the start process the Secure and Minimal framework secures and prepares the container according to the given VAR-parameters.
 The start process is divided into "stages".
 Each stage consists of a shell script or directory of shell scripts inside the /start directory.
 Stage1 and stage2 are common for all SaM-images.
 Stage3 are optional, and used to tailor the individual SaM-image during the build process.
-Stage2 and up are executed by the root user, but with reduced capabilities.
-The final command (VAR_FINAL_COMMAND) is automatically executed, in most cases as a non-privileged user (VAR_LINUX_USER), at the end of the start process.
+Stage2 and up are executed by the root user, but with reduced capabilities (only setpcap, setgid and setuid).
+If additional capabilities are needed during startup, then you must set the, comma-separated, VAR_INIT_CAPS parameter in the Final-block (f ex: VAR_INIT_CAPS="cap_chown,cap_fowner").
+The final command (VAR_FINAL_COMMAND) is automatically executed, in most cases as a non-privileged user (VAR_LINUX_USER), without ANY capabilities, at the end of the start process.
+If VAR_FINAL_COMMAND needs to be run with capabilities enabled, then you must set the, comma-separated, VAR_KEEP_CAPS parameter in the Final-block (f ex: VAR_KEEP_CAPS="cap_chown,cap_fowner").
 Secure and Minimal provides a number of shell script functions, organized in files located in /start/functions.
 These functions can used during the start process and, if exposed with EXPOSEFUNCTIONS, even within the running container.
 To add a stage3 to a SaM-image all you have to do is, together with the Dockerfile, put one or more shell scripts in /finalfs/start/stage3.
 The scripts will be executed in alphanumerical order so it is wise to choose filenames beginning with a three digit number.
 It is also possible to put shell functions in /finalfs/start/functions.

 ## VAR-parameters
 A VAR-parameter is an ENV-variable who's name starts with "VAR_".
 ENV-variables without the VAR-prefix are discarded during container startup, and is not passed to the final command.
 Some VAR-parameters are standardized and exists in all or many SaM-images.
 VAR-parameters can be set in the Final-block and are inherited from given BASEIMAGE, but they can also be set/changed at runtime with docker run -e.
 VAR-parameters ending with \_DIR(S), \_DIRECTORY, \_DIRECTORIES, \_FILE(S) (all case-insensitive) are interpreted as containing paths, which are automatically created.
 Path-VARs with names containing conf, sock, storage, data, logfile, logdir, \_pid_, \_log_, \_logs_, temp, tmp, home, cache, \_work_ are made writable by group 0, the primary group for VAR_LINUX_USER.
 Path-VARs with names containing pass, pw, sec, salt, key are made non-readable by all except owner.
 Below is a short list of common VAR-paramaters.